 Meanwhile, nearly two months after the “Hour 18” branding was introduced, the station continues to use it, though it now has opens and graphics sans coronavirus branding to encompass broader news topics, including the unrest follow the alleged murder of George Floyd.

 In addition to being used on air, the newscast was briefly listed as “Hour 18: CBS 2 News at 6 p.m.” in most TV provider grids but went back to showing up there as simply “CBS 2 News at 6.”

 This shift could have been driven by viewer confusion and also the effects changing a program name in listing metadata has on DVRs set to record the show.

 The approach does have the advantage of being both unique and giving the newscasts a slightly more edgy, “tactical” feel.

 However, “18” could also be confusing for viewers not familiar with 24 hour time — though the anchors do helpfully remind viewers that it’s the same as saying “6 p.m.” at the top of most newscasts.

-Figuring out military time requires taking any number greater than 12 (exclusive) and subtracting 12 from it (in this case, 18 minus 12 equals 6) — but all that might be a bit too much math for someone sitting down to watch local news.
+Figuring out a 24 time designation requires taking any number greater than 12 (exclusive) and subtracting 12 from it (in this case, 18 minus 12 equals 6) — but all that might be a bit too much math for someone sitting down to watch local news.